unicar9/test-api/README.md

 rails db:seed
 ```

-run `rails s` to start the server check out the results on `localhost:3000/`
+run `rails s` to start a server and check out the results on `localhost:3000/`

 **Show Employees**